 The heirs should first try to locate a will.
 The will should nominate someone to act as Personal Representative.
 If so, the nominee has the highest priority to be appointed to handle administering the estate.

-Step 2: File Probate Petition
+Step 2: File Petition in Probate Court

 Once you determine whom to name as personal representative, we need to file a petition with the property probate court requesting the court appoint the personal representative to act on behalf of the estate.
 There may be a hearing involved if there is any complication with the will or heirs.